 Relationship Between Language & Mathematics:

 The language has a significant relationship with various academic genres.
-Language is a systematic and scientific process to exchange the thoughts, emotions and symbols.
+Language is a systematic and scientific process to exchange thoughts, emotions and symbols.
 There are various components to describe the linguistic forms of mathematics like Syntax, Grammar, Vocabulary, Discourse and Meaning.
 There is a difference between Mathematical Vocabulary and everyday vocabulary.
-Children often get confused between these meaning.
-Usage of the same word but with different meaning within mathematics and outside mathematics.
-Example:-Face, shape, place, limits, root etc.such example indicate that the Mathematics vocabulary is different form Everyday vocabulary.
+Children often get confused between these meanings.
+Usage of the same word but with different meanings within mathematics and outside mathematics.
+Example:-Face, shape, place, limits, root etc. such examples indicate that the Mathematics vocabulary is different from Everyday vocabulary.

 The grammar of mathematics is stated in the forms of independent clauses such as greater than, lesser than or equal to.
 The tradition of sentence construction is followed to write from left to right.
 Being a part of the mathematical discourse, formal and informal styles are used.
 They are preferred to describe in the ‘first-person plural form.

-The logical conjunctions like AND, IF-Then precede by quantifier like FOR ALL.
+The logical conjunctions like AND, and IF-Then precede quantifiers like FOR ALL.
 It is observed that both existential and universal quantifiers are used in the place of each other which leads to confusion.
-The use of ‘any’ is worth to mention in this regard.
+The use of ‘any’ is worth mentioning in this regard.
 For example, Can anyone solve this mathematical problem? (existential) or anyone can solve it (universal quantifier).
 Hence, it is better to use these quantifiers accurately.

 To Understand the means of mathematics we should know about mathematical symbols and make connections between text and symbols.
-There are a number of signs and symbols used while teaching and learning mathematical concepts.
+There are several signs and symbols used while teaching and learning mathematical concepts.
 Some of the notable terms are mentioned below: